forbole/big-dipper/README.md

 It will create a packaged Node JS tarball in `Linux x86_64` architecture at `../output`.
 Deploy that packaged Node JS project with process manager like [PM2](https://github.com/Unitech/pm2) or [Phusion Passenger](https://www.phusionpassenger.com/library/walkthroughs/basics/nodejs/fundamental_concepts.html).

+You will need to have MongoDB installed and setup environment variables correctly in order run in production.
 For more details on how to deploy a Meteor application, please refer to the offical documentation on [Custom Deployment](https://guide.meteor.com/deployment.html#custom-deployment).

 ---
 ## Donations :pray: